glycerine/fisherexact/README.md

 floating point calculations didn't go crazy with underflow or overflow or whatnot.

-For this reason and for general comparison, we provide a Chi-squared test implementation based on gonum/cephes calculations.
+For this reason and for general utility, we provide a Chi-squared test implementation based on gonum/cephes calculations.
 The small cephes subpackage (Netlib code by Stephen L. Moshier)